 4. Bardot

 Bardot is a noble surname from France.
 The family name finds roots in the French town of Périgord in the late Middle Ages.
-Brigitte AnneMarie Bardot is a former singer, actress, and now a well-recognized French animal rights activist.
+The most famous bearer of the surname is Brigitte Anne–Marie Bardot, a former model, singer, actress, and a well-recognized French animal rights activist (1).

 5. Barlowe